 The symptoms of oral thrush include:

-Male thrush is treated by applying an anti-fungal cream to the affected area.
+Male thrush is usually treated by applying an antifungal cream to the affected area.
 This is available either from a GP on prescription or it can be bought over the counter from a pharmacist.
-If this is ineffective, Fluconazole tablets can be prescribed.
+If this is ineffective, fluconazole tablets can be prescribed.
 You should avoid sex while being treated for thrush as this can make it worse or cause you to pass it on to your partner.

-Re-infection is common between men and women when one has a yeast infection.
-You can help to prevent re-infection by using barrier methods such as condoms and an oral dam during sex.
-It can be a good idea for both partners in a couple to use medication to reduce the chances of it spreading from person to person.
-However, your partner could wait to see if they develop thrush symptoms before seeking treatment, although prevention may be the better option.
-In addition, men are more likely to carry the candida albicans fungus without experiencing symptoms of thrush.
+Reinfection is common between men and women when one has a yeast infection.
+You can help to prevent reinfection by using barrier methods such as condoms and oral dams during sex.
+Men are more likely to carry the Candida albicans fungus without experiencing symptoms of thrush.
 This increases the chance of reinfection occurring, so it is a good idea for both partners to seek treatment to reduce the likelihood of recurring bouts of thrush.

 Thrush is not a sexually transmitted disease, however, it can be passed through sexual contact.
 It can be passed via genital contact, oral contact, or between mouth and genitals during oral sex.
-The fungus can be passed from one person to another in this way, the fungus may then lead to an infection in you or your partner.
-It is best to avoid sex during an outbreak of thrush, or to use a barrier method such as condoms and an oral dam.
+It is best to avoid sex during an outbreak of thrush or to use a barrier method such as condoms and an oral dam.
 It is also good practice to avoid sharing towels with your partner to reduce the chances of the fungus spreading.

 Thrush is more common in people who suffer from diabetes.
-This is because having a high blood sugar alters the surface of your skin, making it more suited to the candida fungus.
+This is because having high blood sugar alters the surface of your skin, making it more suited to the Candida fungus.